-VAT reverse charge rules came into effect on 1st March 2021, altering the way businesses operating the Construction Industry Scheme (CIS) and who are VAT registered present their invoices.
+VAT reverse charge rules came into effect in 2021, and it altered the way that many businesses in the Construction Industry Scheme (CIS) and who are VAT registered operated.
+Particularly in how they presented their invoices.

-These new rules are complex, and you’ll need to be aware of what they may mean for your business’s sales invoices and VAT returns.
+The new rules can be complex, and you’ll need to be aware of what they may mean for your business’s sales invoices and VAT returns.

 What is the VAT reverse charge?

-The reverse charge is a way of accounting for VAT where the end-customer accounts for VAT and the supplier of construction services doesn’t.
+It is a method of accounting for VAT where the end-customer accounts for VAT and the supplier does not.
 The reverse charge means the end-customer receiving construction services has to pay the VAT to HMRC instead of the supplier.
-The end-customer recovers VAT subject to the normal rules set by HMRC.
+Under the normal rules set by HMRC, the end-customer recovers VAT.

 How are the new rules applied?